-During the first quarter of 2016, we concluded that the decline in estimated fair value of our 5% indirect equity interest in TAB was other than temporary based on significant negative economic trends in China and changes in our assumptions associated with TAB's future financial performance arising from the recent disclosure by TAB's parent company, Tingyi, regarding the operating results of its beverage business.
+During the first quarter of 2016, we concluded that the decline in estimated fair value of our 5% indirect equity interest in TAB was other than temporary based on significant negative economic trends in China and changes in assumptions associated with TAB's future financial performance arising from the recent disclosure by TAB's parent company, Tingyi, regarding the operating results of its beverage business.
 As a result, we recorded a pre- and after-tax impairment charge of \$373 million (\$0.26 per share) in the first quarter of 2016 in the AMENA segment.
 This charge was recorded in selling, general and administrative expenses in our Condensed Consolidated Statement of Income and reduced the value of our 5% indirect equity interest in TAB to its estimated fair value.
 The estimated fair value was derived using both an income and market approach, and is considered a non-recurring Level 3 measurement within the fair value hierarchy.
-The carrying value of the investment in TAB was \$166 million as of June 11, 2016.
+The carrying value of the investment in TAB was \$166 million as of September 3, 2016.
 We continue to monitor the impact of economic and other developments on the remaining value of our investment in TAB.
-See further unaudited information in "Items Affecting Comparability" in Management's Discussion and Analysis of Financial Condition and Results of Operations.